tiwariku/shot2vec_site/readme.md

-Website for shot2vec webapp.
+shot2vec webapp: National Hockey League play-by-play predictions using word2vec-like embeddings of hockey plays and a simple recurrent neural network.
+TensorFlow/Keras.
 See RNN_NOTES.ipynb for notes on the model.